Ru13en/setup-elk-stack/README.md

 Unzip both files using sudo otherwise elastic search will delete your certificates due permission issues.

-## Setup to start stack on boot:
+## Setup to start stack on boot and comunication between containers:
 On docker-compose.yml you must add to services (elasticsearch, logstash and kibana):
 `restart: always`

+Add volume to logstash to receive config files `./logstash/conf.d/:/etc/logstash/conf.d/`.

-Also, I've had some issues regarding the DNS of docker and TLS certs authentication in the elasticsearch.
+I've had some issues regarding the DNS of docker and TLS certs authentication in the elasticsearch.

 To solve it could set an static ip address for each container in the stack: